How to Become a Speech Therapist in Florida

 Step 3.
 Pass the Speech-Language Pathology Praxis Examination

-You can register for the National Speech and Pathology Exam through Praxis any time during your clinical fellowship and schedule to take it at test centers located throughout Florida:
+You can register for the test through Praxis any time after completing your clinical fellowship.
+You can schedule it at any of the test centers located throughout Florida, or arrange to be remotely proctored at home for an online test.

 The computer-based speech-language pathology test covers the following topics: